shoukewei/advanced-data-science-engineering/README.md

 If you use this repository in research, teaching, or professional work, please cite:

-**Wei, S. (2026).
+**Wei, Shouke.
+2026.
 Advanced Data Science Systems Engineering: Building Reproducible, Scalable, and Production-Ready Systems in Python.
-Deepsim Press.**
+1st ed.
+Deepsim Press. https://doi.org/10.5281/zenodo.20787832.**

 ---